Check by-winrm

 • Depending on the given --severity-stdout, returns OK (default), WARN, CRIT or UNKNOWN.

-• Returns WARN depending on the return value and --warning.
+• Returns WARN or CRIT depending on single numeric return values and --warning / --critical (Nagios ranges).

 • Returns WARN depending on the results of --warning-pattern or --warning-regex.